 Dr. Bill Baker is the son of Edwin and Dorothy Baker and is a retired software developer and manager.
 He has multiple degrees culminating in a Ph.D. in Electrical Engineering.
 During his career he focused on project management and process improvement.

 Heather Chambers is the Treasurer and longtime supporter of DAYS Long Beach.
 She has worked with tax-exempt organizations since the late 1970s.
 Heather graduated from UC Santa Barbara with a Bachelor of Arts degree in English, returned to school, and in 1993 received her CPA license.
-In 2011, Heather runs the family accounting business, Heather R Chambers CPA Inc., and has served as Treasurer of DAYS Long Beach since 2005.
+Heather runs the family accounting business, Heather R Chambers CPA Inc., and has served as Treasurer of DAYS Long Beach since 2005.